carpentries-incubator/hpc-intro/_episodes/14-transferring-files.md

 Hit "Quickconnect" to connect!
 You should see your remote files appear on the right hand side of the screen.
+You can drag-and-drop files between the left (local) and right (remote) sides of the screen to transfer files.

+## Compressing files

+Sometimes we will want to compress files ourselves to make file transfers easier.
+The larger the file, the longer it will take to transfer.
+Moreover, we can compress a whole bunch of little files into one big file to make it easier on us (no one likes transferring 70000 little files)!

+The two compression commands we'll probably want to remember are the following:

+* Compress a single file with Gzip - `gzip filename`
+* Compress a lot of files/folders with Gzip - `tar -czvf archive-name.tar.gz folder1 file2 folder3 etc`

 > ## Transferring files
 > Using one of the above methods, try transferring files to and from the cluster.